marmelab/react-admin/docs/Features.md

 export default OrderEdit;
 ```

-For validation, you can use react-admin's [per field validators](https://marmelab.com/react-admin/Validation.html#per-input-validation-built-in-field-validators), or a [validation schema powered by yup](https://marmelab.com/react-admin/Validation.html#schema-validation).
+For validation, you can use react-admin's [per field validators](https://marmelab.com/react-admin/Validation.html#per-input-validation-built-in-field-validators), or a [validation schema powered by yup or zod](https://marmelab.com/react-admin/Validation.html#schema-validation).
 Here is an example of per-field validation:

 ```jsx
 import {